Summer of Play - Active Schools Aboyne (posted 16/06/2026)

-These activities are being organised by CLAN Cancer Support.
-Aberdeenshire Council is not responsible for the acts and omissions of CLAN Cancer Support and members of the public engaging in the activity do so at their own risk.
+This activity is being organised by Grampian Disability Sport.
+Aberdeenshire Council is not responsible for the acts and omissions of Grampian Disability Sport and members of the public engaging in the activity do so at their own risk.

 Deeside Rugby - Upcoming Sessions (posted 10/4/2026)